In This Video

 - In this video, she discusses biomarkers that can help to diagnose patients quicker and target individualized treatments to patients

-In this video, Merit Cudkowicz, MD, MSc, chief of Neurology, director of the Amyotrophic Lateral Sclerosis (ALS) Clinic and the Neurological Clinical Research Institute (NCRI) at Massachusetts General Hospital and Partners HealthCare, discusses biomarkers that can help to diagnose patients quicker and target individualized treatments to patients.
+In this video, Merit Cudkowicz, MD, MSc, chief of Neurology Service, director of the Sean M. Healey & AMG Center for ALS, director of the Amyotrophic Lateral Sclerosis (ALS) Clinic and the Neurological Clinical Research Institute (NCRI) at Massachusetts General Hospital and Partners HealthCare, discusses biomarkers that can help to diagnose patients quicker and target individualized treatments to patients.

 This is Part 3 of a three-part series on ALS treatment.